ahmetdemirdas/Computer-Architecture/README.md

 # Computer-Architecture
-This repo is for saving course-related files and codes.
+This repository is for saving course-related files and codes.